flocked/Anima/Sources/Anima/Anima.docc/AnimatableProperties.md

 - ``AnimatableProperty/animatableData``: A representation of the type conforming `VectorArithmetic`.
 - ``AnimatableProperty/init(_:)``: Initialization of the type with the `animatableData`.
 - ``AnimatableProperty/zero`` The zero value of the type.

+`animatableData` is used by `Anima` to calculate the interpolation of the values while animating.

+The easist way to provide animatableData,  is to use ``AnimatabeArray``.

 Example: